Course Format

 2-8 August*

-*Citizens only available at Worth and Uppingham in Week 1 and Week 6..
+*Citizens not available at Oundle in Week 1 and Week 6.

 Accommodation